avg-lebesgue-enjoyer/avg-lebesgue-enjoyer.github.io/README.md

-    [ ] Something like `"Empty Limit -> Glossary"` or `"Empty Limit -> Right Adjoints Preserve Limits"` [ ] Time permitting, make these breadcrumbs into *functional* hyperlinks [ ] On Discussion- and Proof-family pages, change top of contents bar to have page name shown once you scroll down [ ] On Discussion- and Proof-family pages, for hiding sidebars, show the keyboard shortcut with one of the cool `⌘` sort of icons
-  [ ] WARNING: For assessment purposes, the various `.js` files need to be combined into one enormous one.
+    [ ] Something like `"Empty Limit -> Glossary"` or `"Empty Limit -> Right Adjoints Preserve Limits"` [ ] Time permitting, make these breadcrumbs into *functional* hyperlinks [ ] On Discussion- and Proof-family pages, change top of contents bar to have page name shown once you scroll down [ ] WARNING: For assessment purposes, the various `.js` files need to be combined into one enormous one.
     [ ] `git checkout -b submissionbranch` when you go to do this; don't mess up the repo [ ] fwiw, it's actually really easy to add darkmode: